 Remember: A drug charge does not mean you are guilty or will be convicted.
 Your cocaine charges can be fought and won in court.

-If you or a loved one was arrested for cocaine simple possession or cocaine PWID there are many options to defend a person’s innocence and to have sentencing reduced or dismissed.
+If you or a loved one were arrested for cocaine simple possession or cocaine PWID there are many options to defend a person’s innocence and to have sentencing reduced or dismissed.

 A skilled and aggressive Pittsburgh cocaine lawyer will work toward building a strong legal defense to minimize the impact of your charges.